Glossary

 Impound account

-Savings account for accumulating that portion of a borrowers monthly payments designated for future payments of taxes and insurance.
-(Required by certain lenders or with certain types of financing.)
+Account for accumulating the portion of a borrower’s monthly payments designated for future payments of taxes and insurance.

 Index

-The rate charged during the first interval of an ARM.
+The interest rate charged during the first interval of an ARM.

 Insolvency